 Monitoring Kubernetes cluster with Applications Manager's Kubernetes monitoring tool.

-With Kubernetes cluster monitoring capabilities offered by Applications Manager, you can:
+With Applications Manager's Kubernetes monitoring capabilities, you can:

 - Auto-discover the parts and map relationships between objects in the cluster-Kubernetes nodes, namespaces, deployments, replica sets, pods, and containers.